 REGISTER for the Accessibility Symposium

 This online event is free to attend and open to participants in Ontario and beyond.
-Captions will be available throughout the presentations.
+Captions and ASL interpretation will be available throughout the presentations.

 The Symposium will be recorded and available to view after the event.